pivotal/docs-tap/spring-boot-conventions/configuring-liveliness-readiness-startup-probes.hbs.md

-# Configure Liveliness Readiness Startup Probes for Spring Boot Applications in Tanzu Application Platform
+# Configure Liveliness Readiness Startup Probes for Spring Boot Applications  (alpha feature)

 **Note** This is a **alpha feature** and will be supported for current release